chtinnes/blockid-deployment/README.md

 ```shellscript
 kubectl get service tm-0.
 ```
+In the above steps, if you are using the multi-node network then the pods are enumerated as tm-i-j (e.g. tm-0-0) where the i is the index of the statefulset and the j is the index of the replica in the statefulset.
 Check out the mapping for the port 8081, (e.g. 31337).
 Now, you can access the api of the identitymanger by typing `http://[minikube node url]:[serviceport(e.g. 31337)]/swagger-ui.html` into your browsers address bar.